wp-plugins/wptouch/readme.txt

 * Added option for truncated post titles on main, search and archive views
 * Fixed an issue with multi-page post links line heightappearance
 * Fixed an issue where WPtouch would force all post thumbnails to be 50x50px (now respects user settings)
 * Fixed an issue where categories with 0 posts might be shown in the header
+* Now filtering Sociable from WPtouch

 = Version 1.9.10 =